DanMorriss/nialls-barbershop/TESTING.md

  - booking_system > test_views.py
  - home > test_views.py

+ The following command will run the tests: <br>
+ `python3 manage.py test`

 ### TestBookingForm

 The following tests have been written for the BookingForm class: